About Your Central Venous Catheter (CVC) for Pediatric Patients

 5. Pick up 1 lumen in your nondominant hand.
 If you have a disinfection cap, remove it.
 Using your dominant hand, scrub the end of the needleless connector with an alcohol pad for 15 seconds.
 Let it dry for 15 seconds.

-6. Remove the cap from the syringe.
+6. Remove the cap from the syringe. move the cap from the syringe.
 Throw away the cap.
-Keep holding the lumen away from your body and make sure nothing touches the clean end of the needleless connector while you’re doing this.
+Keep holding the lumen away from your body.
+Make sure nothing touches the clean end of the needleless connector while you’re doing this.

-7. Carefully push the syringe into the needleless connector and twist the syringe clockwise (to the right) until the connection feels secure.
+7. Carefully push the syringe into the needleless connector.
+Twist the syringe clockwise (to the right) until the connection feels secure.

 8. Unclamp the lumen.
 Before starting to inject the saline, make sure there aren’t any twists or other blockages in the tubing.

-If you can’t inject the saline, stop and check that the lumen is unclamped and there are no twists or other blockages in the tubing.
+If you cannot inject the saline, stop and check that the lumen is unclamped.
+Make sure there are no twists or other blockages in the tubing.
 Try to inject the saline again.

-If you still can’t inject the saline, do not use extra pressure to flush the line.
+If you still cannot inject the saline, do not use extra pressure to flush the line.
 Follow steps 10 to 12 and then call your healthcare provider.

 Repeat steps 4 to 12 for each lumen.
 Once you’re done, throw away your mask and gloves.
 Wash your hands well with warm water and antibacterial soap or use hand sanitizer.